Achievable logoAchievable logo

 Sensitivity vs. specificity

 Choosing an appropriate cut-off value for a test: Many lab tests are reported on a numerical scale.
-Choosing an appropriate cut-off value for the test affects the sensitivity and specificity of a test.
-Distributions of test values for diseased and disease-free individuals are likely to overlap, hence there will be false-positive and false-negative results.
+Choosing a cut-off value affects both sensitivity and specificity.
+Because test values for diseased and disease-free individuals often overlap, any cut-off will usually create some false positives and false negatives.

-For example, if a lower value is selected as a cut-off, sensitivity will increase but false positives will also increase thus decreasing the specificity.
-For a disease with a high mortality rate increasing sensitivity will help.
+• If a lower value is selected as the cut-off, sensitivity increases, but false positives increase, so specificity decreases.
+For a disease with a high mortality rate, increasing sensitivity can be helpful.

-If a higher value is taken as a cut-off, false negatives will increase thus sensitivity will decrease but specificity will increase.
-If standard treatment is associated with high risk of adverse effects then increasing the specificity matters.
+• If a higher value is selected as the cut-off, false negatives increase, so sensitivity decreases, but specificity increases.
+If standard treatment has a high risk of adverse effects, increasing specificity matters.

 ROC curve